jm379/blog/posts/1-extending-ruby.md

 - The [`rb_define_singleton_method`](https://github.com/ruby/ruby/blob/c52f4eea564058a8a9865ccc8b2aa6de0c04d156/class.c#L2820)
 is used to create an `add` singleton method for the class `VALUE sumClass`.

-All of that to would be the same in Ruby as:
+That C code would be equivalent in Ruby:

 ```ruby
 class Sum